-Point is, they're not necessarily going to recognise you.
-So consistency is is Sainsbury's, let's say you're driving down the road eating or need to milk and eggs and you see an orange sign.
-You don't have to think it's embedded in you there Sainsbury's, I'll go there.
+My point is, they're not necessarily going to recognise you.
+So consistency is...
+Sainsbury's, let's say, you're driving down the road, you think, oh, I need some milk and eggs and you see an orange sign.
+You don't have to think, it's embedded in you, ah, there Sainsbury's, I'll go there.
 So it's that colour.
 And it's those sorts of things.
-So if you can be really super, super consistent with your colour, with your font with your logo, then you're giving people the opportunity to recognise you, then you're giving people the chance to say, or I way back in my mind, I know this person.
+So if you can be really, super, super consistent with your colour, with your font, with your logo, then you're giving people the opportunity to recognise you, you're giving people the chance to say, oh, way back in my mind, I know this person.
 And as soon as you start to make that connection, and people recognise you, you can build on that to get to the point where people don't just recognise you, they feel like they know you.
 And once they feel like they know you, then they trust you.
 So that's when you start to then become front of mind.

-And I It reminds me of an old marketing thing that I was taught years and years ago.
-And it relates to things like those ads, you see down the escalators in the tube stations.
-I think it's something like people have to see an advert and when speaking adverts you're not branding, but 20 times before they buy the product, because they start off thinking they don't even notice it, they start to notice it, then they get irritated by it.
-And then they start intrigued by it.
-And then they suddenly Why haven't I got that and then he desperately needed.
+And it reminds me of an old marketing thing that I was taught years and years ago.
+And it relates to things like those ads you see down the escalators and in tube stations.
+I think it's something like, people have to see an advert and when speaking adverts not branding, but 20 times before they buy the product, because they start off thinking they don't even notice it, they start to notice it, then they get irritated by it.
+And then they suddenly, why haven't I got that, and then they desperately need it.
 And that was the philosophy behind it.
 I don't know there's any evidence behind that.
-But if someone comes to my clinic, and the logo outside is my old one, which is blue and green, and they go inside and the new one is yellow, and purple and and the letterheads, I send out all the letters I send out have no logo on them at all.
-I guess it's it's just not reinforcing in their mind, is it that you are an entity that can help them because it's all a bit distracting?
+But if someone comes to my clinic, and the logo outside is my old one, which is blue and green, and they go inside and the new one is yellow and purple and the letterheads I send out, or the letters I send out have no logo on them at all.
+I guess it's just not reinforcing in their mind, is it that you are an entity that can help them because it's all a bit distracting?

 Absolutely.
 I want to see on your website, I want to see the same logo, the same colours, the same fonts.
-All of that is part of your brand, even if you've got a hero image that you can then use on your, in your banners as your Facebook page or your LinkedIn profile.
-The main image at the top the first thing they kind of see when they come in.
+All of that is part of your brand, even if you've got a hero image that you can then use in your banners as your Facebook page or your LinkedIn profile.
+The main image at the top, the first thing they kind of see when they come in.

 Okay.
 Vlad has actually sent in a question already on this.
-He says what's the most common colour that people think and use for medical logos?
-That's actually horrible.
-And he's written that in horrible, horrible.
+He says, what's the most common colour that people think and use for medical logos that's actually horrible.
+And he's written that in capital letters.

+Horrible, horrible.
 Shall we bring up on the screen?
-Yeah, that's prepared earlier.
-Yeah.